Local chemotactic response of $Escherichia$ $coli$ in fluid and near surfaces: Effect of the chemoattractant concentration and gradient on the swimming velocity and motility

 \section{Effect of the chemoattractant concentration and gradient on the swimming velocity and motility}

-The influence of chemoattractants on bacterial motility was investigated.
-Each film was analysed to determine the swimming velocity of the bacteria $v_s$ and the decorrelation time of the trajectories $\tau$.
-The same analysis was carried out on the experiments without chemoattractants to determine the influence of chemical species on bacterial motility.
-Figures~\ref{fig:speed} and~\ref{fig:time} show the relevant quantity, $v_s$ and $\tau$ respectively, averaged over all seven times $T$ in an experiment.
-The vertical bars represent the quadratic deviation of the data measured.
+To investigate the impact of chemoattractants on bacterial motility, we analysed each video to quantify the bacterial swimming velocity $v_s$ and the trajectory correlation time $\tau$.
+The same analysis was performed on experiments without chemoattractants to determine their influence on bacterial motility.

+Figure~\ref{fig:mot} displays the averaged values of $v_s$ and $\tau$ from seven time-lapse images recorded at $z = h/2$ during each experiment.
+The vertical bars represent the quadratic deviation over the seven values measured.
 In the figures, the values obtained for the experiments conducted without a chemoattractant are shown with a dotted line and a grey background.
 Each symbol denotes a unique batch of bacteria, making measurement variations likely due to differences between batches.

-Table~\ref{tab} gives the values of the swimming velocity and decorrelation time averaged over all the experiments performed with or without attractants.
-The diffusion coefficients $\mu$ derived from the equation $\mu = v_s^2 \tau$ are consistent with the range reported in the literature (see for example, Tab.~2 in~\cite{Lewus_2001} or~\cite{Ahmed_Shimizu_Stocker_2010}).
+Table~\ref{tab:dif} gives the values of the swimming velocity and correlation time averaged over all the experiments performed with or without chemoattractants.
+The diffusion coefficients $\mu$ derived from the equation $\mu = v_s^2 \tau$ are consistent with the range reported in the literature (see, for example, Tab.~2 in~\cite{Lewus_2001} or~\cite{Ahmed_Shimizu_Stocker_2010}).
+Our results indicate no significant variation in either the correlation time or the swimming velocity with $\bar{c}$.
+However, a slight dependence on the chemical nature of the attractant is observed: the correlation time is approximately \qty{1}{\s} longer in MeAsp compared to casamino acids or in the absence of a chemoattractant.
+Concurrently, the swimming velocity is found to be $\qty{2}{\um\per\second}$ higher in casamino acids than in MeAsp or with out chemoattractant conditions.
+Ultimately, due to the opposing effects, the diffusion coefficient in MeAsp is comparable to that measured in the absence of chemoattractants (see Table~\ref{tab:dif}).